Ficool

 "Make it quick!"

 She didn't look for an earring.
-As she walked toward the shed, her auditory sensors filtered out the shouting students.
-She focused on the metallic structure 40 meters away.
+As she walked toward the shed, her auditory sensors filtered out the shouting students and the distant traffic.
+She focused on the metallic structure 40 meters away, turning her sensitivity up until the world hissed with static.

 [0 decibels...
 10 decibels...
 25 decibels...]